wagtail/accessibility/audits/atag/atag_wagtail_7.0.md

 - [Keyboard navigation breaks with links in paragraph in Chrome on MacOS #7693](https://github.com/wagtail/wagtail/issues/7693)
 - [Datetimepicker UI component is not accessible to screen-reader and keyboard users #5325](https://github.com/wagtail/wagtail/issues/5325)

-There have been 19 issues fixed since the last ATAG 2.0 audit:
+There have been 19 issues fixed since the last significant ATAG 2.0 audit:

 - [Status tag contrast is too low #5778](https://github.com/wagtail/wagtail/issues/5778)
 - [Empty table header usage across the admin #11596](https://github.com/wagtail/wagtail/issues/11596)